jwvictor/nvim-cubby/README.md

 Set plugin settings using `:CubbySet <config key> <value>`.
 Available settings include:

 - `OpenWith` (default: `enew`): specifies the `vim` command to use when opening a new buffer for Cubby output (e.g. with `:CubbyList` or `:CubbyGet`).
 Example: `:CubbySet OpenWith vnew` would cause the plugin to open Cubby content in a vertical split buffer.
 By default, it opens a new full-screen buffer.
+- `CryptoPass` (default: none): overrides the configured Cubby passphrase used to encrypt and decrypt blobs.
+Use this if you want to interact with a blob using a different encryption key than you have configured normally (i.e. by environment variables or in your `cubby-client.yaml`.

 ### Key mappings